In My Language That Sounds Like

 - A new word had to be invented ("ordinateur") when computers began being sold in France, because "computer" sounds like "con putain" [kɔ̃ pytɛ̃] ("cunt whore").

-- Famously, when releasing their MR2 sports car in France, Toyota had to shorten the name to simply MR. MR2 in French (emme erre deux [ɛm ɛʁ dø]) sounds just like est merdeux [ɛ mɛʁdø] ("is shitty").
+- Famously, when releasing their MR2 sports car in France, Toyota had to shorten the name to simply MR. MR2 in French (emme erre deux [ɛm ɛʁ dř]) sounds just like est merdeux [ɛ mɛʁdř] ("is shitty").

-- The above urban legend was based on the absolutely real instance where the Mitsubishi Pajero had its name changed in all Spanish-speaking countries, where the word, pronounced locally, means "wanker" (the car instead was named Montero)
+- The above urban legend was based on the absolutely real instance where the Mitsubishi Pajero had its name changed in all Spanish-speaking countries (plus the United States), where the word, pronounced locally, can mean "wanker" (the meaning of Pajero varies based on dialect; the ones where the name was changed are the ones where it's obscene—the US was included because the obscene meaning is used in Mexican Spanish).

-- There's also Motorola who made an advertising campaign about their phone, Motorola Q. The ad had "My Q" on it, in French "Mon Q", which sounds exactly like "Mon cul", which means "My ass".
+- There's also Motorola who made an advertising campaign about their phone, Motorola Q. The ad had "My Q" on it.
+In, French this is "Mon Q".
+Which sounds exactly like "Mon cul".
+Which means "My ass".

 - About France, it can sometimes be a funny place to live if you know English: